gopi935/WebDevelopment/README.md

 # WebDevelopment
 Web Development Activities

-This Project is to learn HTML5 and Responsive Web Design
+This Project is to learn HTML5 and Responsive Web Design.

+Last Updated December 23, 2022.